-Where an account is overdue by 30 days or more and there is no negotiated outstanding fee payment plan

-(NOFPP) (PDF 343KB) in place, the following statement will be placed on the invoice:
+Where an account is overdue by 30 days or more and there is no negotiated outstanding fee payment plan (NOFPP) (PDF 343KB) in place, the following statement will be placed on the invoice:

 According to our records, your account appears to be overdue.
 If payment has been made thank you, if it hasn't, please organise to make a payment within 7 days.
-If you are having difficulty paying the account please contact the centre director for assistance.
+If you are having difficulty paying the account please contact the site leader for assistance.

-If a family is unable to meet fee payments, they may apply to the site leader to enter into a signed NOFPP.
+If a family is unable to meet fee payments, they may apply to the site leader or the Rural Care administration coordinator to enter into a signed NOFPP.
 This plan will focus on clearing the outstanding debt together with meeting payments for ongoing care, allowing care to continue to be provided.